sparkflows/sparkflows-docs/docs/user-guide/pipeline/index.rst

 Pipeline
 ====

 Sparkflows enables users to create Pipelines.
-With pipelines, multiple workflows can be executed.
+With pipelines, multiple workflows can be executed at once either sequentially or parallely.

 .. toctree::